bobgeis/cljs-space-rocks/README.md

 * Escape, while paused, goes back to the start screen.
 * U resets the high score.
 * L logs the game state to the js console (for debugging).
-* While the game is paused, there will be a button in the lower right that will save the current gamestate to local storage.
-This save can be accessed by a similar button that will be visible next time the page is loaded.
+* While the game is paused, there will be a button in the lower right that will save the current game to local storage.
+Next time the page is loaded, the saved game will be restored.

 ## Objectives